MYNong123/StabRvsPair/README.md

 # Downstream analysis

 It can be used as a machine learning algorithm for feature screening such as SVM, random forest and LASSO to provide input data, and can also be used to build an artificial neural network.

+# Multicore operation

+Bugs in multi-core computing are still being fixed.